revsys/vinnie/README.md

 ## Roadmap / TODO

-- [ ] `vinnie validate` checks that tags haven't moved
-- [ ] Support storing the validation file in S3
-- [ ] Support storing the validation file in GCS
 - [ ] Support versioning without SSH or the repo with GitHub API Token
 - [ ] Support versioning without SSH or the repo with GitLab API Token